 Click here or scroll to the bottom of this post to learn how to advertise on Google for free.

 The more places your business is listed online, the better your chances of showing up in search results, and the easier it is for potential customers to find you.
 To ensure great local SEO, the details of your listings on every website and online directory need to match up.

 For instance, if your website lists your company’s new phone number, but Yelp lists your old one, this inconsistency could hurt your SEO.

 Yext scans the web to find every place your business is listed, so you can tweak your listings to guarantee accuracy.

 3. Attend networking events and mixers.

 Connecting with fellow professionals at industry networking events is a great opportunity to meet potential consumers in a place where they are eager to discuss your business.
 The niche topics of networking events ensure you’re meeting high-qualified leads.
-For example, a “Best Technology Startups of 2020” event will primarily be filled with participants who are interested in technology and startups.
+For example, a “Best Technology Startups of the Year” event will primarily be filled with participants who are interested in technology and startups.